Ä¢¹½ÊÓÆµ

 Cuba is a tiny city located in the state of Kansas.
 With a population of 138 people and just one neighborhood, Cuba is the 293rd largest community in Kansas.
-Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic cities in the country.
+Cuba has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Cuba, you'll notice that it is more blue-collar than most other communities in America.
-42.73% of Cuba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cuba is generally considered to be a blue-collar town.
+42.73% of the Cuba workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cuba is a city of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Cuba who work in healthcare (30.00%), farm management occupations (29.09%), and office and administrative support (13.64%).

-Cuba is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cuba is a great place for families with children to consider.
+First of all, many other families with children live here, making Cuba a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cuba has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cuba’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cuba is worth considering.

-Cuba is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cuba does not have a public transit system used by locals to get to and from work.

 The population of Cuba overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Cuba, 21.02% have at least a bachelor's degree.